jparkerweb/pixel-banner/README.md

 ## Usage

 1. Obtain a free API key from [Pexels](https://www.pexels.com/api/), [Pixabay](https://pixabay.com/api/docs/), [Flickr](https://www.flickr.com/services/api/), or [Unsplash](https://unsplash.com/oauth/applications) (requires account to generate API)
-2. In Obsidian, go to Settings > Pixel Banner and enter your API key(s)
+2. In Obsidian, go to Settings > Pixel Banner > API Settings and enter your API key(s)
 3. In any note, add a `banner` field to the frontmatter with keywords for the desired image, a direct URL, a path to a local image, or an Obsidian internal link:

 ```yaml